benroberts999/ampsci/README.md

 ## ampsci (main program)

- * Input taken from a plain text file.
+ * Input taken from a plain text file (or via command line).
  * Several example input files are given in: _doc/examples/_, along with their expected output; use these to test if everything is working.
  * You may re-name the input files (e.g., to "filename.txt"), then run as:
     * _$ ./ampsci filename.txt_